mweel1/usa_high_level/american-internet/index.md

 An API would be available for licensed domains to keep track of any attributes that are needed for the licensing and would possibly be private and/or public based on the licensing type.

-The licensing agency [licensing agency](/licenseing-agency) would have access to the American Internet to revoke and receive-emails.
+The licensing agency [licensing agency](/licenseing-agency) would have access to the American Internet to revoke and issue emails.

 ## Legal